oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 :attr:`~oracledb.queueTimeout` seconds) while waiting an available pooled connection.
 It lets you see when the pool is too small.

-You may also experience *NJS-040* or *NJS-076* errors if your application is not correctly closing connections, or if :ref:`UV_THREADPOOL_SIZE <numberofthreads>` is too small.
+You may also experience *NJS-040* or *NJS-076* errors if your application is not correctly closing connections, or if are using node-oracledb Thick mode and :ref:`UV_THREADPOOL_SIZE <numberofthreads>` is too small.

 .. _connpoolmonitor: